Campus of the University of Southern California: Residence Halls

 Housing at the University is split into three different kinds: traditional residence halls, such as dorms, suites, which occupy up to eight students, and apartments, which include a full kitchen.
 There are 19 undergraduate housing halls and 22 graduate housing options.
 Additionally, Freshman dorms are grouped into several "residential colleges."

 Parkside Arts and Humanities Residential College and Parkside International Residential College

 The Parkside colleges are located in the southwestern corner of campus and consist of multiple high-rise and low-rise buildings.
 The high-rise buildings were originally housing for married students.
 The International Residential College opened in January 2002.

 South Residential College

-South Residential College is made up by Marks Tower, Marks Hall, and Pardee Tower, all of which lie at the western end of McCarthy Quad.
+South Residential College is made up by Marks Tower and Pardee Tower, both of which lie at the southeastern end of McCarthy Quad.

 Additionally, South Residential College houses El Sol y Luna, a Latinx cultural floor, and Somerville Place, a floor dedicated towards fostering an appreciation for Black culture.